Abdominal Pain

 Chronic abdominal pain

 Different types of abdominal pain (acute and chronic) may have different causes.
-While acute abdominal pain may be caused by any of the above conditions, chronic abdominal pain (pain that is present for more than three months) is more commonly caused by6:
+While acute abdominal pain may be caused by any of the above conditions, chronic abdominal pain (pain that is present for more than three months) is more commonly caused by[6]:- GERD

 - Gastritis (inflammation of the stomach lining)